OfficialV4NT/simple-web-snowflake-proxy/README.md

 # ❄️ Snowflake

 ### Instances
-https://whateveritworks.github.io/my-simple-web-snowflake-proxy/ (Hosted on Github Pages / Github is based in the Netherlands / Owned by Microsoft) https://whateveritworks.codeberg.page/my-simple-web-snowflake-proxy/ (Hosted on Codeberg / Codeberg is based in the EU)
+https://whateveritworks.github.io/my-simple-web-snowflake-proxy/ (Hosted on Github Pages / Github is based in the Netherlands / Owned by Microsoft)<br>
+https://whateveritworks.codeberg.page/my-simple-web-snowflake-proxy/ (Hosted on Codeberg / Codeberg is based in the EU)

 ## Leave browser tab open so people can connect to your proxy